Eclipse Chasing in Southern Illinois

 Justin set up two cameras to take photos of the eclipse: one equipped with welding glass to capture the moments of partial coverage, and a second one ready to go for the totality.

 And Brigitte's camera makes three.
-While Justin was snapping photos of the eclipse, I was recording a video (at the end of the post) of the darkening sky, the backlit clouds, the crowds around us cheering, and a little girl saying, "it's like a lightbulb!"
+While Justin was snapping photos of the eclipse, I was recording a video of the darkening sky, the backlit clouds, the crowds around us cheering, and a little girl saying, "it's like a lightbulb!"

 The eclipse was truly amazing.
 Words cannot describe it.
 Here is a view of the partial eclipse through the welding glass.